BLB Solicitors

 How close can I build to my neighbour’s fence UK?

-When you apply to the local authority for planning permission, it’s your responsibility to show the correct boundary on your plans.
+When applying to the local authority for planning permission, it’s your responsibility to show the correct boundary on your plans.
 But, of course, the same also applies to any plans submitted by your neighbour.
 In reality, the planning officer will not be overly concerned with boundary ownership issues.
 So, while you are right to alert them if you believe the boundary is shown incorrectly on a neighbour’s plans, they will regard any dispute as a private matter.
 Certainly, do not expect them to arbitrate.

 Building within 1m of boundary